harveyramer/harvey-ramer-blog/src/article/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 author: Harvey Ramer
 social_quote: If you want to learn to write code, setting up a development environment can be a barrier to entry.
 This tutorial offers a simple way to install the tools you need to start working with Node.js on Windows 10.
 description: >-
-  Don't get distracted by setting up a development environment on your way to learning Node.js.
   Everything you need to install Node.js and begin writing server-side JavaScript on Windows 10 is right here.
 tags:
   - technology
   - tutorials